hphelion/documentation/bindings.fog.release-notes.md

 This release was made available on 10/31/2013 and contains the following new features:

 * Feature merge with upstream Fog
-* Deprecated 'hpfog' gem and released HP Helion Public Cloud Ruby Bindings as part of Fog release v1.18.0
+* Deprecated 'hpfog' gem and released HP Helion Public Cloud Ruby bindings as part of Fog release v1.18.0

 ###Known Issues###